yearn/yearn-devdocs/docs/getting-started/products/ypools/ypools-overview.md

 yPools are governed by their users who stake their yPool tokens.
 Once staked, yPool token holders can set parameters, weights and whitelist pool assets.

-Want to dive into the details? check out the Developer Docs:
+Want to dive into the details?
+Check out the Developer Docs:
 <PrettyLink>[yPools Developer Docs](/developers/ypools/ypools-overview)</PrettyLink>

 ## yETH

-The inaugural yPool is yETH, which is a basket of LSTs of Beacon Chain ETH (stETH, rETH, etc), earning Ethereum's Validator Staking rewards.
+The inaugural yPool is yETH, which is a basket of LSTs of Beacon Chain ETH (stETH, rETH, etc.), earning Ethereum's Validator Staking rewards.

 <PrettyLink>[yETH Docs](./yeth/overview)</PrettyLink>